hashicorp/terraform-provider-azurerm/website/docs/r/hdinsight_hadoop_cluster.html.markdown

 * `name` - (Required) The name of the install script action.
 Changing this forces a new resource to be created.

 * `uri` - (Required) The URI pointing to the script to run during the installation of the edge node.
 Changing this forces a new resource to be created.

+---

+A `security` block supports the following:

+* `enable_enterprise_security_package` - (Optional) whether or not enable ESP support, default: false

+* `domain_username` - (Required) The domain user account that will have admin privileges on the cluster

+* `cluster_users_group_dns` - (Optional) The Distinguished Names for cluster user groups.
+Users in these groups can also access the cluster

+* `msi_resource_id` - (Required) User assigned identity that has permissions to read and create cluster-related artifacts in the user's AADDS

 ## Attributes Reference